 Grant Thornton LLP wants to caution that these rules are still new and continue to evolve as the government continues to re-evaluate the economic impact caused by the COVID-19 pandemic.
 We may still see changes to these measures—as well as new measures—as the government attempts to address the issues that have been raised by us and the tax community.
-Therefore, any analysis included herein, reflects our knowledge as of the date and time of this email and may no longer be applicable if changes do occur and you should proceed with caution before making any decisions.
+Therefore, any analysis included herein reflects our knowledge as of the date and time of this publication and may no longer be applicable if changes do occur.
+You should proceed with caution before making any decisions.

 What the new Canada Emergency Wage Subsidy rules means for your business